The following reviews potential water quality issues or concerns for Wilmington, Massachusetts residents.

 Per the Wilmington Water and Sewer Department, the Wilmington Water Department provides drinking water to 99 percent of all the residents and businesses in Wilmington.
 The source of the water is groundwater, which is pumped from four wells located throughout Wilmington.
 From the wells, the source water is pumped to one of two water treatment plants.
 The water is then treated using filtration and disinfection to remove or reduce any harmful contaminants.
 From the treatment plants, the water is pumped to one of three storage tanks and to the homes and businesses throughout Wilmington.
-To provide the highest protection for the source water, Wilmington has established Zoning, Inhabitant and Board of Health bylaws, which include groundwater protection, floor drain regulations, and water use restrictions.
 In times of high demand, MWRA water is used to supplement the Town’s supply.
 Wilmington also maintains interconnections and agreements with North Reading, Burlington, and Woburn.
-See the Annual Report at Wilmington Annual H2O Quality Report.
-Page 5 of 6 has the most relevant information on the water supply.
-For a chart identifying potential symptoms of water quality issues with solutions, see the link at: http://h2ocare.com/common-water-problems/.
-These symptoms range from those that are visible to those that you can taste or smell.
-Below are photos of symptoms of Iron and low pH in the water supply.
+See the Annual Report at Annual Reports.

-H2O Care is an established full service water filtration and testing organization, originally formed in 1989, based in Middleton, MA on route 114, with an additional office in Hudson, MA.
-See our written and published articles in Water Technology Magazine by going to our website, http://h2ocare.wpengine.com and going to the publications tab at the top of the home page.
-H2O Care has been installing and servicing water softeners and other water filtration equipment since 1989.
+H2O Care is an established full service water filtration and testing organization, originally formed in 1989, based in Middleton, MA with an additional office in Stow, MA.
+See our published articles in Water Technology Magazines at http://h2ocare.com/pub.
+Contact us at [email protected] or 800-539-1100.